Evaluating the structure-coefficient theorem of evolutionary game theory: Discussion

-The modeling framework we have employed here is quite general, but it does have a number of limitations.
-The most obvious limitation is that, although the population can have arbitrary size and structure, both are fixed as the evolutionary process unfolds.
-Dynamic population structures are both realistic and recognized (largely through numerical simulations) as having a strong impact on the evolution of prosocial traits like cooperation \citep{wardil:SR:2014,akcay:NC:2018}.
-Related to this point, another interesting extension would account for feedback between individuals and the environment as a way to capture ecosystem engineering \citep{hauert:JTB:2019,estrela:TEE:2019,tilman:NC:2020}.
+Another limitation is that, although the population can have arbitrary size and structure, both are fixed as the evolutionary process unfolds.
+Dynamic population structures are both realistic and recognized (largely through numerical simulations) as having a strong impact on the evolution of prosocial traits like cooperation \citep{wardil:SR:2014,khoo:SR:2016,akcay:NC:2018,khoo:JCN:2018}.
+Related to this point, an interesting extension would account for feedback between individuals and the environment as a way to capture ecosystem engineering \citep{hauert:JTB:2019,estrela:TEE:2019,tilman:NC:2020}.
 From a computational perspective, it would also be intriguing to explore how these components affect the complexity of quantitative analysis.
 These considerations are among many that would be necessary for a deeper understanding of social evolution \citep{akcay:AN:2020}.